FAQ’s for Mortgages

-We will give you a list of things that you need to bring in.
-If you’re doing a loan, with 20% deposit, we generally need three pay slips, some ID, confirmation of deposit and you can print some bank statements out when you’re here if you are applying for a Welcome Home loan.
-There are other documents the bank need and we will give you a list of those before you come in.
+We will give you a list of things that you need to bring in based on your circumstances and what you are applying for.
+This includes three pay slips, ID, confirmation of deposit and bank statements.
+There are other documents you may need but we will give you a list of those before you come in.

 Yes.
 I can see you after 5 o’clock.
 We try and be flexible and work in with you on what may suit; however these times are popular, so we suggest booking in advance.

 Yes.
 We deal mainly with two non-banks and would only look at these as an option if we cannot match you to a trading bank.
 For example – if you had a credit check issue, then we may have to look at a non-bank.

 I feel this should be called a conditional approval as normally these are still subject to the bank checking the sale and purchase agreement or perhaps waiting on a copy of Housing New Zealand approval.
 If a valuation is required it is also conditional to the bank being satisfied with that valuation (to ensure that there is not a lot of maintenance etc. needed on the property).
 Whilst a pre-approval gives you the confidence to be able to go out and look for a property, you still must however put in “subject to suitable finance” and any other conditions you require.
 Talk to us or your solicitor before making an offer to discuss what conditions you may need to put in.

 Normally 2 to 3 months.
 After this time, if nothing has changed, we can resubmit to the bank with some updated pay slips.

 Yes.
 As the banks want that type of business, they are more lenient on what you can borrow when you have 20% deposit.